 - Be alert and aware.
 One of the biggest problems is that churches are mostly unaware that mistreatment of ministry staff is a problem.
-Perhaps you’re reading this wondering: “what about that…?”
+Perhaps you’re reading this wondering: “what about when [X] happened…?”
 Good!
 The first step has been taken!
 If you smell a rat then it’s possible there is one.
-Now, you mustn’t assume that slight evidence points to injustice, but it should cause you to seek further information.
+You mustn’t assume that slight evidence points to injustice, but it should cause you to seek further information.
 Ministry workers are too often mistreated by their bosses.
 If there is evidence that this is the case in your church then you should let it bother you into action.
 You mustn’t overlook it!
-Of course, the situation you are bothered about might possibly have been handled in an exemplary fashion.
+Of course, the situation you are bothered about might have been handled in an exemplary fashion.
 Leaders are not guilty just because of bad vibes.
-The staff member might have been dismissed very justly and for good reasons.
+The staff member might have been dismissed by a fair process and for good reasons.
 But ask if there are good reasons.
 Don’t be satisfied with less than good reasons, and certainly not with gossip and hearsay.
 If there are no satisfying reasons to be had, then ask why.
 You have a right to that information in your church.
 It is also worth considering the manner in which the staff member’s departure was handled.
-Strictly speaking it is possible that it was handled justly, but that the departing staff member was treated with a distinct lack of love and compassion.
+Strictly speaking it is possible that it was handled justly, but that the departing staff member was treated with a lack of love and compassion.
 For Christians, a failure of love is as great a failing as any and must be engaged with seriously.

 - Be aware of who is most vulnerable.
 Abuse is about power disparity, and there is more than one type of power.
 Differences in age, maturity, experience and gender can all be exploited.
 We need to be aware and sensitive to the power disparities that exist in our particular church.
-For example, single women in ministry often have the least amount of power in their situation, and are therefore the most vulnerable to being treated unfairly without recourse, support or help.
-We should be aware of this factor as we think through our particular church situation.
+For example, single women in ministry often have the least amount of power in their situation, and are therefore the most vulnerable to being treated unfairly and without recourse, support or help.
+We should consider this as we think through our own church situation.

 - Keep an eye on how matters are handled and by whom.
 Watch out for answers that sound self-serving and for potential conflicts of interest.
-If the leadership asks for ‘trust’ in how they are dealing with matters in which they have a conflict of interest, then you should look at matters very closely indeed.
+If the leadership asks for the church’s ‘trust’ in how they are dealing with matters in which they have a conflict of interest, then you should look at matters very closely indeed.
 It is unacceptable for anyone to be involved in managing sensitive matters to which they are a party.
 If they are a party to a conflict, or have a conflict of interest that bothers you, point it out.
 Assert that you believe that it is inappropriate for you to trust them in this circumstance given their involvement, and that it is very concerning to you that they expect you to.
-It is never acceptable for leaders to independently ‘quietly handle’ serious matters in which they are involved.
-It is not modelled in the Bible, however common it is today.
+It is never acceptable for leaders to ‘quietly handle’ serious matters in which they are involved.
 Power corrupts in the darkness.
 The truth, as much as possible and appropriate, must be brought to light.
 Sin must be exposed (Ephesians 5:11).
 Leaders are sinners too.
 They need to be called to account for their sins just like the rest of us.

 - Keep an eye on who controls the flow of information to the congregation.
-Who handles matters and who controls ‘the story’ are closely related but distinct issues.
+Who handles matters and who controls ‘the story’ are closely related issues.
 If a leader (in any way) seeks to “control the story” or the flow of information about “what really happened”, then this is worth challenging.
-At very least this would appear to be a conflict of interest.
-Worse, they may be covering their own guilt.
-Be brave and ask whether the departing staff member was called to confidentiality or asked to sign a confidentiality agreement of some sort.
-Ask if the ex-staff member would likely perceive that they were mistreated, pushed out of their role, or might have misgivings about how matters were handled.
-If the leader can’t give a clear, unflinching ‘no’ then you have strong reason to be concerned.
+At very least it is probably a conflict of interest, and they might be covering their own guilt.
+Be brave and ask whether the departing staff member was called to confidentiality or was asked to sign a confidentiality agreement of some sort.
+Ask whether the ex-staff member would likely perceive that they were mistreated, pushed out of their role, or might have misgivings about how matters were handled.
 It is entirely possible that threats and intimidation have been part of what has gone on behind closed doors.
 Of course, there are challenges to the whole topic of sharing information.
 The potential for gossip is enormous.
 Great care and wisdom is required in knowing what to say and how.
 There may also be things that cannot be announced for legal or personal reasons.
-But consider whether you think the message given and who is giving itseem appropriate given the situation.
+But at least consider whether you think the message given and who is giving it seems appropriate given the situation.
 Observe the power dynamics in your church, both formal and informal, and whether certain parties have control that they shouldn’t.
 If a party to the incident is also controlling the story, point it out.
 Explain why you find it unacceptable.
 The same applies where factions who might ‘have it in’ for one of the parties involved have control.
-(This is all very sad and unpleasant, but again, we are talking about people and people are sinners)

 - Question who “needs to know.
 The category of “need to know” should only be deployed very rarely in matters that concern a church as a whole.
 Where do we get this secrecy complex?
-Certainly not from Scripture.
-Brothers and sisters, you have a responsibility and a right to hold church leadership to account for their actions.
-Don’t be afraid to expect answers and information about key events that have occurred in your church.
+Certainly not from Scripture!
+In the Bible there is enormous emphasis on sin being exposed.
+Brothers and sisters, you have a responsibility and a right to hold church leaders to account for their actions.
+Don’t be afraid to expect answers and information about events that have occurred in your church.
 You have a right and a natural interest of loving concern about what happens in your church family.
 But pray!
 Recognise that you need every ounce of godliness that God will grant you to engage this situation well and out of godly motives.
 Much of what I have said here can easily lead to unhealthy suspicion rather than godly discernment.
 Be on your guard against this (2 Peter 3:17).

 - Protect yourself.
-It is a very sad thing to need to include this point, but it’s very important.
-The more insistent you are in seeking truth and justice, the more likely it is that you will find yourself being potentially bullied too.
+It is a very sad thing to need to include this point, but it is very important.
+The more insistent you are in seeking truth and justice, the more likely it is that you might find yourself being bullied too.
 In one sense this would be confirmation of what you suspected.
-But don’t underestimate how awful this might be, or the possibility that the perpetrator will seek to turn others in your church against you too.
+But don’t underestimate how awful this might be, or the possibility that the perpetrator might succeed in turning others in your church against you too.
 (Your church is in real trouble if your leader stoops to this!).
-Don’t underestimate the skill-level of the person you are dealing with.
+Don’t underestimate the skill of the person you are dealing with.
 You may be dealing with a highly-experienced leader who has practiced skills in manipulating others, redirecting and diverting negative attention from themselves, and maintaining the impression of their own holiness.
 There are more leaders like this in churches than we dare admit.
-Again, guard against ungodly suspicion and assuming the worst without evidence.
+Again, be on your guard against ungodly suspicion and assuming the worst without evidence.
 But be aware that this is a reality in some churches, and it’s possible yours might be one of them.

 - Be willing to confront wrongdoers, first individually and then with others if it comes to that (Matthew 18:15-17).
-And, yes, this is something you can do and not just some ‘super-Christian’.
+And, yes, this is something you can do.
+It isn’t for some group of ‘super-Christians’.
 This point is important regardless of the authority structure of your church.
 It is simply about obeying the Bible, especially where the church hierarchy and power structures appear to have failed in this regard.
-We must honour our church governance structures, but where these fail the tests of love, justice, and truth, we must defer to our greater priority of honouring God and his ways.
+We must honor our church governance structures, but where these fail the tests of love, justice, and truth, we must defer to our greater priority of honoring God and his ways.
 The power structure of your church may not allow you to bring formal discipline against an unrepentant leader.
 But in any church a group of believers can get together and say to a leader: “we believe that what you did is wrong.
 We are here to call you to repentance and to urge you to confess your sin.
-If you will not, then we will be forced to expose your sin before the whole church community.”
+If you will not, then we will be forced to expose your sin before the church community.”
 At very least you can say “we are deeply uncomfortable with the account of events that we have been given.
 To be honest, we fear… [X-scenario].”
-Again, in this scenario it makes not the slightest difference what model of church governance you have.
-If your church leadership fails to do its job, the church body can do it.
-The church must do it.
+It makes no difference what model of church governance you have.
+If your church leadership fails to do its job, the church body should express their concerns.
+The church must do that.
 But it takes prayer, humility, grace, teamwork, and a lot of backbone.
 And if it ever becomes necessary in your church to confront a leader before the congregation, then pray that God would help your church, and would give you and everyone involved mountains of wisdom and grace by his Spirit.
-For make no mistake: it is necessary to remove the poison from your church or you will never be healthy.
-But you should expect it to be a long and painful surgery.
+Make no mistake: it is necessary to remove the poison from your church or you will never be healthy.
+But you should expect it to be a long and painful process.

-- Finally, and speaking of pain: please, please, please do not overlook your departed staff member.
+- Finally: please, please, please do not overlook your departed staff member.
 They are likely hurting right now in ways that you probably cannot comprehend, and they will probably be hurting for years after everyone else has forgotten.
 And they are doing it alone.
 From their perspective your feelings of concern are worth absolutely nothing without action.
-And fair enough since that’s what the Bible teaches (1 John 3:17-18, James 2:15-17).
-As far as they can see they are “out of sight, out of mind” – instantly forgotten by the very people that they faithfully served.
+The Bible strongly criticises feelings of concern that don’t lead to loving action (1 John 3:17-18, James 2:15-17).
+As far as the departed staff member can see, they are “out of sight, out of mind” – instantly forgotten by the very people that they faithfully served.
 So reach out to them.
 Assure them that they have some friends and allies.
 Verbalise to them that you believe that they have been wronged.
 (Oh, how liberating it can be to have friends who believe you!
 What a restoration of sanity and stability!).
-See how you can serve them.
+Ask how you can serve them.
 Spend time with them.
 Be willing to be uncomfortable and get things wrong because you probably will.
 Helping hurting people can be very costly and challenging work.
 But getting things wrong is sometimes a necessary part of getting them right.
 And, whatever else you do, be there to be their friend for the long term.
-Their journey is most likely going to be a long one and they will need friends to walk that path with them.
+Their journey of recovery is most likely going to be long and painful.
+They will need friends to walk that path with them.

 Series: “Churches, watch over your ministry staff!”